datahubio/datahub-cloud-template-dataset/docs.md

 ## Starting from scratch

-> This step currently requires some basic data know-how.

 You can create a new repository in Github.
 Currently, any Github repository with the following files is supported:
 - Any markdown file (.md) + a `datapackage` frontmatter field ([Frictionless data package spec](https://specs.frictionlessdata.io/data-package/#language))
 - Any `index.md/README.md` + same level `datapackage.{json/yaml/yml}` file